Muthuswami Dikshitar: Career

-Muthuswami Dikshitar attained proficiency in the veena, and the influence of veena playing is evident in his compositions, particularly the gamakas.
+Dikshatar continued to display his prowess by composing the Navagraha Kritis in praise of the nine planets, with the sahitya of the songs reflecting a profound knowledge of the Mantra and Jyotisha sastras.
+The Nilotpalamba Kritis is another classic set of compositions that revived dying ragas like Narayanagaula, Purvagaula, and Chayagaula.
+He also attained proficiency in the veena, and the influence of veena playing is evident in his compositions, particularly the gamakas.
 In his Kriti Balagopala, he introduces himself as a ', "a player of the veena".
-He experimented with the violin, and among his disciples, Vadivelu of the Thanjavur Quartet, and his brother Balaswami Dikshitar pioneered the use of violin in Carnatic music, now an integral part of most Carnatic ensembles.
+He experimented with the violin, as did his disciple Vadivelu of the Thanjavur Quartet, and his brother Balaswami pioneered the use of the violin in Carnatic music, making it now an integral part of most Carnatic ensembles.